lsito/Python_to_CST/README.md

 The code is based on the two main original documentations from CST: a) on VBA and b) Pyhton interfaces:
 - https://space.mit.edu/RADIO/CST_online/vba/vba_macro_language_overview.htm
 - https://space.mit.edu/RADIO/CST_online/Python/py-modindex.html

+There is the need of a conda environment (python 3.6 in my case).